headmastersquall/caatinga/README.md

 This program creates full system backups to locally mounted media.
 Each backup that is performed creates a new snapshot of the filesystem.
-This will build a history of all your files and allows you to restore files from any point in time.
+This will build a history of all your files and allows you to restore data from any point in time.
 Snapshots are created using hard links.
 This makes each backup take a minimal amount of disk space and time to execute.
 Since a new snapshot can be created efficiently, they can be ran frequently in a command scheduler, such as